keyboard help

 Typing International Accent Marks and Diacritics:

-Theory, Charts, & Tips
+Tips, Charts, & Theory

-for the QWERTY keyboard (mostly Windows)
+for the QWERTY keyboard

 KeyBoard Help topics

-Windows || Macintosh || iPod & Blackberry
+Windows || Macintosh || Laptops

 Linux methods